Korean People's Army: Conflicts and events

-Before the outbreak of the Korean War, Soviet leader Joseph Stalin equipped the KPA with modern tanks, trucks, artillery, and small arms (at the time, the South Korean Army had nothing remotely comparable either in numbers of troops or equipment).
+Before the outbreak of the Korean War, Soviet leader Joseph Stalin equipped the KPA with modern armaments.
 During the opening phases of the Korean War in 1950, the KPA quickly drove South Korean forces south and captured Seoul, only to lose 70,000 of their 100,000-strong army in the autumn after U.S. amphibious landings at the Battle of Incheon and a subsequent drive to the Yalu River.
 On 4 November, China openly staged a military intervention.
-On 7 December, Kim Il-sung was deprived of the right of command of KPA by China.
-The KPA subsequently played a secondary minor role to the Chinese People's Volunteer Army in the remainder of the conflict.
+The KPA subsequently played a secondary and minor role to the Chinese People's Volunteer Army in the remainder of the conflict.
 By the time of the Armistice in 1953, the KPA had sustained 290,000 casualties and lost 90,000 men as POWs.

 In 1953, the Military Armistice Commission (MAC) was able to oversee and enforce the terms of the armistice.
 The Neutral Nations Supervisory Commission (NNSC), made up of delegations from Czechoslovakia, Poland, Sweden and Switzerland, carried out inspections to ensure implementation of the terms of the Armistice that prevented reinforcements or new weapons being brought into Korea.

-Soviet thinking on the strategic scale was replaced since December 1962 with a people's war concept.
-The Soviet idea of direct warfare was replaced with a Maoist war of attrition strategy.
-Along with the mechanisation of some infantry units, more emphasis was put on light weapons, high-angle indirect fire, night fighting, and sea denial.
+Soviet thinking on the strategic scale was replaced in December 1962 with the Maoist concept of a people's war.
+Along with the mechanization of some infantry units, more emphasis was put on light weapons, high-angle indirect fire, night fighting, and sea denial.

+In the fall of 2024, amidst the Russian invasion of Ukraine, elements of the Korean People's Army were clandestinely sent to Russia to bolster Russian forces fighting against Ukraine in the Kursk offensive.
+The force, which included Korean People's Army Special Operations Forces, was said to have consisted of 10,000 men fighting in Russian uniforms and under Russian command.
+Initially denied by both Russia and North Korea, the operation was publicly revealed after Russia claimed the last Ukrainian forces were driven out of Kursk Oblast.

 Date of establishment history

-Until 1977, the official date of establishment of the Korean People's Army was 8 February 1948.
-In 1978, the date was changed to 25 April 1932, the date the Korean People's Revolutionary Army, Kim Il-sung's anti-Japanese guerrilla force, was formed.
-However, this change did not last, and by 2019, the KPA's date of establishment had been reverted to 8 February 1948.